espocrm/documentation/docs/development/api.md

 ### 400 Bad request

-When you create or update a recod, this error can mean that you didn't pass a **required field** or it has an empty value.
+When you create or update a record, this error can mean that you didn't pass a **required field** or it has an empty value.
 Check the response message or see `data/log` for more details.

 ### 403 Forbidden